Materials Research Center (MRC)

 The Center is located in Straumanis-James Hall, a four-story building with 30,000 square feet of laboratory and office space.
 The Center contains the modern equipment needed for research on materials development, characterization and evaluation, and for measuring common mechanical, thermal, electrical, and optical properties.
 It contains specialized and adaptable experimental facilities for:

 - Electromagnetic Compatibility

 - Sensors and MEMS Devices

-- Characterization of materials by: x-ray diffraction, focused ion beam (FIB) microscopy, scanning and transmission electron microscopy, scanning tunneling and atomic force microscopy, thermal analysis, optical techniques, x-ray photoelectron spectroscopy
+- Characterization of materials by: x-ray diffraction, focused ion beam (FIB) milling, scanning and transmission electron microscopy, scanning tunneling and atomic force microscopy, thermal analysis, optical techniques, x-ray photoelectron spectroscopy, x-ray fluorescence spectroscopy

 The Center has an active interest in industrial research and economic development suitable for graduate and undergraduate student education that falls within the technical expertise of the staff.